 Psalm 23:6 — Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever (NKJV).

 There are three words that jumped out at me when I read this verse—surely, all, and forever.
-All three words are definite.
-The word surely implies that something is definitely going to happen; you can count on it.
+All three are definite.
+The word surely implies something is definitely going to happen; you can count on it.
 All means every or total, not lacking.
 The word forever means never-ending or eternal.
 Now I want to direct your attention to the phrases these words are attached to in Proverbs 23:6.
 Be encouraged today!

 But not only are His goodness and mercy surely going to follow you, they’re surely going to follow you all the days of your life.
-That means that God has a fresh dose of goodness and mercy for you every single day.
+That means God has a fresh dose of goodness and mercy for you every single day.
 When you wake up in the morning, His favor is upon you and His mercies are made new.
 Perhaps you needed to be reminded of this truth today.
 God has an endless supply of goodness and mercy stockpiled, and He liberally provides it to all of His kids!

-Lastly, David said that you would dwell in the house of the Lord forever.
-The Amplified Bible says that His presence will be our dwelling place the length of our days.
+Lastly, David said you would dwell in the house of the Lord forever.
+The Amplified Bible says His presence will be our dwelling place the length of our days.
 It is not God’s intention for anyone to ever live outside of His presence.
 He is readily available at all times; we simply fail to acknowledge Him.
 Recognize His presence, and get ready for His goodness and mercy to follow you.

 Lamentations 3:23 — Great is His faithfulness; His mercies begin afresh each morning (NLT).

 *Check out http://www.amazon.com/author/mikejonker for more info and resources.